-The City of Chandler has more than 50 beautiful parks, including three dog parks, which provide numerous social and recreational opportunities for residents and foster community pride.
+Chandler has more than 60 beautiful parks, including three dog parks, which provide numerous social and recreational opportunities for residents and foster community pride.
 However, as most communities know, dog waste left on park grass and along trails is a common problem that generates many complaints.

-Pre-manufactured dog-waste stations supplied with the standard plastic bags or mitts are used in many communities, including Chandler.
+Pre-manufactured dog waste stations supplied with standard plastic bags or mitts are used in many communities, including Chandler.
 The stations can cost between $75 and $100 each, and keeping them supplied with plastic bags can cost significantly more over time.
-The expense for the bags alone often limits the number of these amenities that can be purchased by larger communities with many parks.
+The expense of the bags alone often limits the number of these amenities that can be purchased by larger communities with many parks.

 The materials required for one of these stations -- metal post, mailbox and signage - would cost approximately $50.
 The City would save money even after factoring in the expense of staff time to put the stations together.
 But the greater savings would be realized in the acquisition of plastic bags - obtaining donations versus purchasing them from a manufacturer.